benjamin-klamerek/arduino-ideas/WT32_ETH01/readme.md

 Sum up information about that board.

-I took this card because it contains both ethernet and Wi-Fi integrated into the board.
+I took this card because it contains both ethernet and Wi-Fi directly integrated.
-Remark : we cannot use POE to power up this board.
+Remark : we cannot use POE to power this board.

 It doesn't have any USB kind port so to upload a program or debug we need to use an intermediate.
 In my case, it was a USB to TTL adaptor.